Resources for Study Participants

 Thank you for participating with us!

 We hope these FAQs and resources for study participants have helped make your participation easy!
 If you still have questions, our study team is happy to help.
-Please contact us at 844.605.MILK(6455) or milkstudy@health.ucsd.edu.
+Please contact us at 844.
+605. MILK(6455) or milkstudy@health.ucsd.edu for any additional questions or participation issues.

 Videos for Closed Studies